-At the time of this writing, the agency anticipates FY 2020 sales will exceed FY 2019 levels.
-The agency has achieved strong growth in its scratch ticket product category thus far in FY 2020 and anticipates record sales in that category once again.
-Draw game sales are anticipated to conclude FY 2020 with sales below FY 2019.
-The decline in draw game sales is attributed to the lack of large multijurisdictional jackpots this fiscal year as well as jackpot game declines projected the remainder of the year due to uncertainty from COVID-19.

-Continued sales growth in the scratch ticket product category during FY 2021 is not likely dependent on various factors.
-Draw game sales for FY 2021 are expected to maintain similar levels to those realized in FY 2020.
+At the time of this writing, the agency anticipates FY 2021 sales will exceed FY 2020 levels.
+The agency has achieved strong growth in its scratch ticket product category thus far in FY 2021 and anticipates record sales in that category once again.
+Draw game sales are also anticipated to conclude FY 2021 with sales greater than FY 2020.
+Continued sales growth in the scratch ticket product category during FY 2022 is not likely due to the \$1 billion increase anticipated during FY 2021 and the uncertainty about generating those same sales levels in the next fiscal year.
+Draw game sales for FY 2022 are expected to maintain similar levels to those realized in FY 2021.
 The agency recognizes that future growth will occur through execution at a more tactical level related to the performance factors in this plan.
+The agency's sales projections for FY 2021 and FY 2022